 (Digest of Education Statistics, Table 157) What effect do these years of study have on Americans' actual ability to speak foreign languages?
 I started by looking at the Census, but it asks only about "languages spoken in the home. " Gallup has a survey finding that one-in-four Americans can speak a foreign language, but it offers no further details that would allow us to measure degree of fluency or the effect of foreign language instruction.

-The final document, Standards for Foreign Language Learning: Preparing for the 21st Century, first published in 1996, represents an unprecedented consensus among educators, business leaders, government, and the community on the definition and role of foreign language instruction in American education.
+American Council on The Teaching of Foreign Languages.
 Why Study a Foreign Language? - WSU Foreign Languages & Cultures.
 The world is full of languages How far do you have to go from your front door to know that this is true?

 Think about how many more people and places you could really get to know, newspapers and books you could read, movies and TV programs you could understand, Web sites you could visit with another language!
 Give yourself a competitive edge Did you know that studying a second language can improve your skills and grades in math and English and can improve entrance exam scores -- SATs, ACTs, GREs, MCATs, and LSATs?
 Should foreign language courses be added to the U.S. elementary curriculum.
 Scandalous.
 American Council on The Teaching of Foreign Languages.
 Michigan Radio.
 Michigan high schools currently require students to take foreign language in grades nine through twelve.